Devils Tower (Bear’s Lodge)

-The first recorded ascent of Devils Tower — or Bear’s Lodge, as it’s known by people native to the area — was by two local ranchers in 1893, and it involved pounding large, wooden pegs into the cracks, some of which are still visible today.
-The history of the area is storied with impressive ascents (including a parachute landing on top, resulting in the individual being stranded in the cold, on the summit for six days).
+Devils Tower — or Bear’s Lodge, as it’s known by Indigenous people native to the area — is a piece of climbing history that cannot be missed.
+The climbing history of the area is storied with impressive ascents (including a parachute landing on top, resulting in the individual being stranded in the cold, on the summit for six days).
+The first recorded ascent of Devils Tower was by two local ranchers in 1893, and it involved pounding large, wooden pegs into the cracks, some of which are still visible today, and standing on the summit is a must, at least once.
+It’s the pinnacle of rock climbing in Wyoming.

 Where to climb at Devils Tower